condograde/sqlibrist/README.rst

 sqlibrist
 =========

-Sqlibrist is made for developers, who do not use ORM to manage their database structure.
+Sqlibrist is command-line tool, made for developers, who do not use ORM to manage their database structure.
 Programming database objects and deploying them to production is not easy.
 Naive approach is to manually write patches with SQL statements and then replay them on others DB instances.
 This, being simple and straightforward, may get tricky when your database structure grows in size and have numerous inter-dependent objects.

-Sqlibrist makes the process of creating SQL patches much more easy and proposes a way to organize your SQL code.
+Sqlibrist in essense is tool to make the process of creating SQL patches much more easy, and as side-effect it proposes a way to organize your SQL code.
+It does not dictate design desisions, or stands on your way when you do something wrong (notorious shooting in foot).
 All database objects are described declaratively in separate files in the form of ``CREATE TABLE`` or ``CREATE FUNCTION``, having dependency instructions.